hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 1. [Complies With Profile (compliesWith)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-compliesWithProfile.html)
 1. [Dependent Profiles (imposeProfile)](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-imposeProfile.html)

 These mechanisms offer differing capabilities and advantages.
-Typically HL7 AU profiles use derivation to manage compliance within HL7 AU inheritence.
-However, AU Patient Summary compliance is required to comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) are required.
+Typically HL7 AU profiles have used derivation to manage compliance within HL7 AU inheritence.
+However, AU Patient Summary will comply to both HL7 AU (AU Core) and IPS and therefore additional mechanism(s) are required.

 <div class="stu-note" markdown="1">
 For a human, the main differences with use of imposeProfile are: